doganaltintas/googletrendsnetwork/README.md

-# Google Trend Network Analysis
+# Google Trends Network Analysis

 Hello, you can access the live application from the link below.